 LaLiga Logo

 The top-tier football organization of the Spanish league underwent a complete rebranding, abandoning the iconic ball with wide circular stripes.
-In the summer of 2023, it got a new logo, color, name, and slogan to fit into the modern framework and become closer to the fans.
-Now it will be called LALIGA EA Sports FC.
+In the summer of 2023, it received a new logo, color palette, name, and slogan to better fit the modern framework and get closer to fans.
+Now it will be called EA Sports FC LALIGA.
 It got a different motto: “The Power of Our Futbol.”
 The official palette has been reduced to coral red.
 The emblem has become a symbolic sign, connecting footballers with fans of this spectacular sport.

 The double spelling of “LL” is an abbreviation for “LaLiga” and a reflection of passion for football.
-One letter represents the triumphant players after a scored goal, falling on their knees on the field and sliding across it.
-That is, the silhouette of their bodies perfectly matches the shape of “L.” The second glyph in the monogram represents ecstatic fans at the moment of celebrating the success of their favorite team: they form a semblance of “L” with their hands, passionately clenching their fists.
+One letter represents the triumphant players after a goal, kneeling on the field and sliding across it.
+That is, the silhouette of their bodies perfectly matches the shape of “L.” The second glyph in the monogram represents ecstatic fans celebrating their favorite team’s success: they form a semblance of an “L” with their hands, their fists clenched.
 As noted by the league’s management, it’s a tangible expression of emotions that rage during competitions.

-The glyphs have a short and sharp bottom, which makes them reminiscent of a cursive inscription made by hand.
+The glyphs have a short, sharp bottom, which makes them reminiscent of a handwritten cursive inscription.
 Below them is a line with the word “LALIGA” in continuous spelling and capital letters, indicating the equivalence of both parts.
 The outer corners of the letters are cut off; the inner ones are preserved.
 The crossbar of “A” is sharpened on the right side, so it looks like a spike.

 Fonts and Colors